kashif-nawaz/Deploy-Ceph-on-K8s-Worker-Node-Using-ROOK/README.md

 ## Implementation Details
 * It is supposed that K8s cluster is running.
 * If worker nodes are Bare metal, then add the 2nd HDD by following hardware addition/ replacement procedure from respective vendor.
-* If worker nodes are virtual machines, then add the 2nd HDD while creating the VM are it can be done during run time if it's running on KVM (without Openstack).
+* If worker nodes are virtual machines, then add the 2nd HDD while creating the VM or it can be done during run time if it's running on KVM (without Openstack).
 * Get KVM VMs list
   ```
     sudo virsh list | grep worker